Ford Sayre BKL Introductory Guide to Nordic Ski Equipment

 Boots and Bindings

-- If your child pronates (ankle collapses in) significantly, consider using Superfeet footbeds.
-In order to “get up and over” your ski with a complete weight transfer, the ski must be flat on the snow.
-It is very hard to balance on a flat ski if your ankle is collapsing.
+- If your child pronates (ankle collapses in) significantly, consider using special insoles.
+It is very hard to balance on a flat, moving ski if your ankle is collapsing.
 This is a core component of ski technique in both classic and skate skiing.
 Don’t skimp here.
 Fit boots in the store with stock footbeds removed, Superfeet inserted, and the socks your child will wear in the winter.
 If he/she is growing, try to allow for that too.

-- NNN bindings come in the R3 version (screw-mounted to the ski) and the Nordic Integrated System or “NIS” versions (e.g. F4 or Xcelerator Junior) for skis with NIS plates.
+- The Nordic Integrated System or “NIS” versions for skis with NIS plates.
 NIS plates and NIS-NNN bindings allow the binding position to be adjusted slightly forward or back on the ski.
 This makes it easier to get an ideal fit of the ski to the skier.
 Depending on skier experience, skiing style, and ski characteristics, moving the binding position forward or back can make a significant difference in how a ski performs.
 Ski performance can also be adjusted somewhat for the snow conditions.
-R3 or SNS binding position must be selected carefully.
-Once mounted, the binding is fixed and cannot be moved without drilling additional holes.
+For BKL skiers, you shouldn’t ever need to move the bindings from the “0” position.

 Ski Brand and Price-Point Selection

 All of the manufactures produce fine junior skis.
 We know kids who have experienced tremendous enjoyment and also great racing performance on each brand.
 All of the manufacturers produce skis at different price points.
 The more expensive skis tend to be lighter and may have more expensive base material (meaning better wax retention, more anti-static additives, a better factory structure grind).
 These are all nice things for an aspiring racer, but their importance is far less than getting a good fit.
 Often the 2nd from the top-of-the-line model will be an excellent value offering similar ski characteristics and base material as the top-of-the-line ski, but will be slightly heavier.
-For example, the Fischer Carbonlite Junior Skate skis weigh 890g for a 162cm length ski while the RCS Junior Skate skis weigh 970g / 157 cm.
-The Carbonlite Junior Skate is 11% lighter than the RCS (when corrected for ski length).
-The Carbonlite has a different base grind, the “Plus” structure which is optimized for warmer and moister snow, while the RCS has a “universal grind” designed to give good performance across a wide range of conditions.
-Beginning or intermediate skiers can have a great experience on the RCR level ski.
 Ski materials and construction are so good these days that the base models will often be very enjoyable skis.

 Ski characteristics do differ between brands and price points and skiers may find they prefer the “feel” of a particular brand and level ski.
 There are World-Cup skiers skiing on every brand.
 We offer some general information about the characteristics of different brands below.
 You can use the links provided to explore each manufacturer’s web site.
 There are many opinions on ski brands.
 If someone in your circle of family and friends feels good about a particular brand you should feel comfortable purchasing from that line.
 If you have different information or opinions than those expressed here based on your family’s personal experience, please let us know.
 We are always trying to gather (and return back to the community) a better bank of information.
 We are always happy to have a conversation with you to help you sort through the information available.